 (2) The employee is highly skilled and is proficient in the theoretical and practical application of highly specialized information to computer systems analysis, programming, and software engineering.
 A job title shall not be determinative of the applicability of this exemption.

-(3) The employee's hourly rate of pay is not less than forty-one dollars and zero cents ($41.00).
+(3) The employee's hourly rate of pay is not less than forty two dollars and sixty four cents ($42.64).
 The Division of Labor Statistics and Research shall adjust this pay rate on October 1 of each year to be effective on January 1 of the following year by an amount equal to the percentage increase in the California Consumer Price Index for Urban Wage Earners and Clerical Workers.

 (C) The exemption provided in subsection (B) does not apply to an employee if any of the following apply: